-- Before submitting application documents, individuals applying for the Specialization in Infrastructure and Urban Society must consult with a faculty member whom they would like as an academic advisor or with one of the faculty members who handles inquiries.
-If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand. - Those applying to the Urban Infrastructure Field concentration may also apply to the Specialization in International Infrastructure (IGSI) as a second option.
+- \ Before submitting application documents, individuals applying for Specialization in Infrastructure and Urban Society must first consult with a faculty member whom they would like as an academic advisor or with a faculty member who handles inquiries.
+If you wish to select an academic advisor marked with (\) in the faculty members list on pp. 24-29, be sure to contact them beforehand. - \ Those applying to the Urban Infrastructure Field concentration may also apply to the Specialization in International Infrastructure (IGSI) as a second option.